 Working in a multi-generational workplace?
 Learn to leverage differences and take advantage of them.

 Trust your plan and begin the steps to move forward!

-How can you be more an authentic leader?
-Learn five strategic way to lead authentically.
+How can you be a more authentic leader?
+Learn five strategic ways to lead authentically.

 Imagine feeling extremely satisfied after your team presentation, only to be told by your boss that she was less than thrilled with your communication style stating: “When you say um every third word, it makes you sound stupid.”